 In comparison to new car warranties, used car warranties are very short.
-Depending on how generous the car dealership or garage is, a used car warranty will typically come in three, six or 12 month periods, although a lot of smaller or independent garages will outsource their warranties to third-party companies – in which case it can be cheaper to purchase the warranties direct from them.
+Depending on how generous the car dealership or garage is, a used car warranty will typically come in 3, 6 or 12-month periods.
+Some smaller or independent garages will outsource their warranties to third-party companies – in which case it can be cheaper to purchase the warranties direct from them.
 If the warranty is outsourced, make sure you are aware of what is covered in the policy and what is not.

-It is also worth noting that, while some secondhand car dealers will not offer a warranty of any kind, particularly when you look at the cheaper end of the market, they must still sell cars that are ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’, as defined in the Consumer Rights Act.
+It is also worth noting that, while some used car dealers will not offer a warranty of any kind, they must still sell cars that are ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’, as defined in the Consumer Rights Act.
 If the car does not meet the outlined criteria, the dealer must legally repair it at their own cost and, if they cannot, you are entitled to a refund.

 While the Consumer Rights Act can help you out in some situations, be aware of the age of the car that you have purchased.
-If a gearbox is sticking in the car, but it’s several years old and only worth a few hundred pounds, it will still be deemed of ‘satisfactory quality’ thanks to its age.
+If a gearbox is sticking in the car, but it’s 3 or more years old and only worth a few hundred pounds, it will still be deemed of ‘satisfactory quality’ thanks to its age.

-While not all warranties are the same, the vast majority will cover all mechanical and electrical faults – as well as guaranteeing against the appearance of rust for a minimum of three years.
-However, different brands’ policies vary, so it’s important to ensure that you are fully aware of what is and what is not covered in your policy, as well as when it expires.
+While not all car warranties are the same, the vast majority will cover all mechanical and electrical faults – as well as guaranteeing against the appearance of rust for a minimum of 3 years.
+However, different brands’ policies vary, so it’s important to ensure that you are fully aware of what is and what is not covered in your policy as well as when it expires.

-Extended car warranties or aftermarket warranties cover mechanical breakdowns just like the normal car warranties usually do, and extend the period of the warranty, sometimes up to 5 or 7 years.
+Extended car warranties or aftermarket warranties cover mechanical breakdowns just like the normal car warranties usually do, and extend the period of the warranty, sometimes between 5-7 years.
 Many extended warranties come with additional servicing and breakdown cover too, for additional peace of mind.
 It is important to read what the extended warranty covers so you don’t end up paying more for your warranty than necessary.

 If you are considering purchasing an extended warranty, then you can either: